Blog

 What is Clinically Amyopathic Dermatomyositis (CADM)?

 Clinically amyopathic dermatomyositis (CADM) is a rare disease with unknown origin.
 It is characterized by the specific cutaneous lesions of dermatomyositis without clinical features or laboratory findings of myopathy or muscle weakness.
-It comprises 20% of patients with dermatomyositis.
+Clinically amyopathic dermatomyositis is estimated to account for approximately 20% of dermatomyositis cases.

 Is Amyopathic Dermatomyositis an autoimmune disease?

 Amyopathic dermatomyositis has significant resemblances to autoimmune diseases.
 It involves the skin as well as other organs.
-A person having a compromised immune system due to cancer or any viral infection may be at risk for other diseases.
+The condition is believed to involve immune system dysfunction, although the exact cause remains unclear.

 REFERENCES: